La Salle County may have to move location of early voting due to building concerns

 “We keep patching this thing,” Savitch said, “and it keeps falling apart.”

 The most immediate problem is poor drainage.
-At first blush, the complex roof looks flat but in fact has a subtle slope that funnels rain into drains and into pipes tucked behind the walls.
-Those aged pipes are failing and have made sections of the complex damp and humid.
+At first blush, the complex roof looks flat, but it in fact has a subtle slope that funnels rain into drains and into pipes tucked behind the walls.
+Those aging pipes are failing and have made sections of the complex damp and humid.

 Board member Doug Trager, D-Ottawa, asked whether the rooftop drainage system was a bad design.